krishaamer/green-filter-research/research/literature/ai.md

     diverse as humanitarian crises communication, briefing generation, code-completion, and many others.
 -   @peteWeHostedEmergencychatgpthackathon2023 ChatGPT hackathon.
--   @rolandmeyerNowThatDALLE2023: AI generated content is not neutral but has a certain aesthetic.
 -   The current generation of LLMs such as GTP3 by OpenAI are massive monolithic models requiring large amounts of computing power for training to offer *multi-modal* capabilities across diverse domains